| | | | | | |

 • Easily adaptable to be vegan-friendly

-• Balanced sweet, spicy, and sour flavors
+• Balanced sweet, spicy, and sour flavours

 Mumbai Style Dahi Batata Puri Chaat Bombs